TomWeksa/Psion2Adventure/README.md

 # Psion2Adventure
-A small adventure game for the Psion 2 LZ/64
+A small adventure game for the Psion 2 LZ/64 programmed in OPL